Smart science to improve lives™

 Example of peptide encapsulation for epidermis optimal delivery

-Example of peptide encapsulation for optimal delivery to the epidermis.
+fig 1. example of peptide encapsulation for optimal delivery to the epidermis.
 Case of Crystalide™

 Older delivery systems like liposomes are sensitive to surfactants and are usually unstable in emulsions.
-The latest generation of lipid systems, consisting of a central oil core surrounded by a mixture of lipids and waxes, circumvents this issue and facilitates the incorporation of peptides in final formulations.
+The latest generation of lipid delivery systems, consisting of a central oil core surrounded by a mixture of lipids and waxes, circumvents this issue and facilitates the incorporation of peptides in final formulations.

 Delivering peptides to the skin’s specific targets can be achieved with deep understanding of the biological effects of the molecule, as well as its physico-chemical characteristics.
 Unique and specific design of delivery systems, like submicron particles, can allow protection and stabilisation and at the same time control the release, increase the activity, and reduce issues.